Dictionary learning under global sparsity constraint: Introduction

 and

-where the notion $\|A\|_F$ stands for the Frobenius norm, and $\|A\|_0$ counts the nonzero entries of the matrix or the vector $A$.
-The tuning parameters $\lambda$, $k$, and $\varepsilon$ in the models ($P_{\lambda}$), ($P_k$), and ($P_{\epsilon}$) play a very important role in the model performance.
-They intrinsically control the compromise between the expression error of the sparse representation and the sparsity of the representation coefficients of the final results.
+where the notion $\|\cdot\|_F$ stands for the Frobenius norm.
+The tunable parameters $\lambda$, $k$ and $\varepsilon$ in the models ($P_{\lambda}$), ($P_k$) and ($P_{\epsilon}$) play an important role in the model performance.
+They intrinsically control the compromise between the expression error and the sparsity of the representation coefficients.

-It should be noted that a uniform parameter $\lambda$, $k$, or $\varepsilon$ formulated for the entire training data set $X$ is specified in the current model ($P_{\lambda}$), ($P_k$), or ($P_{\epsilon}$), respectively.
-Such formulation facilitates the parameter selection and algorithm construction against the model.
-The samples collected from applications, however, are always of varying interior structures.
-On one hand, some samples may be composed of complicated features and need to be very densely represented under the dictionary; while some might be of very simple structure and can be precisely represented with very sparse coefficient vectors.
-On the other hand, some collected samples may seriously deviate from the original (e.g., signals mixed with the analog-to-digital conversion errors or images transmitted through noisy channels) while some may be totally clean samples.
-This means that we should vary the parameter $\lambda$, $k$, or $\varepsilon$ with respect to different input samples to make the dictionary learning model adaptive to the intrinsic structures underlying the entire training samples.
-The uniform specification of the sparsity penalty $\lambda$, the maximal representation sparsity $k$, or the minimal representational error $\varepsilon$ of the conventional model ($P_{\lambda}$), ($P_k$), or ($P_{\epsilon}$), respectively, is thus not very reasonable, and always tends to conduct unstable performance of the model in applications.
+It should be noted that a uniform parameter $\lambda$, $k$ or $\varepsilon$ formulated for the entire signal set is specified in the current model ($P_{\lambda}$), ($P_k$) or ($P_{\epsilon}$), respectively.
+Such formulation facilitates the parameter selection and algorithm construction of the model.
+The signals in applications, however, are always of varying interior structures.
+On one hand, some signals may be composed of complicated features and need to be very densely represented under the dictionary; while some might be of very simple structure and can be precisely represented with very sparse coefficient vectors.
+On the other hand, some signals may seriously deviate from the original due to the analog-to-digital conversion errors or transmission through noisy channels, while some may be totally clean samples.
+This means that it is better to vary the parameter $\lambda$, $k$ or $\varepsilon$ with respect to different signals to make the dictionary learning model adaptive to the intrinsic structures underlying the entire signal set.
+The uniform specification of the sparsity penalty $\lambda$, the maximal representation sparsity $k$, or the minimal representational error $\varepsilon$ of the conventional model ($P_{\lambda}$), ($P_k$) or ($P_{\epsilon}$), respectively, thus possibly conducts unstable performance of the model in applications.